 Establish a priority list early: Are these certain family or friend events that happen yearly you love or hate?
 Make a decision ahead of time what things you are willing to go out of the way for and you are not.

 Use this preparation as an aid to help you say no to the things that fall outside of what you are comfortable with.
 Remember no one is entitled to your time or money.

 The Meaning of Christmas

 What do the holidays mean to you?
 We may all come from different cultures and religions, but we all have something about the holidays that are important.
 I encourage you to take this year to focus on that.
-Some benefits to this new thinking will include:
+Some benefits of Holiday boundaries will include:

 - A focus on Self-care.
 For more on self-care refer to my blog: The Foundation of Self Care

 - Better money management